Strange126/airbaseNavigator/README.md

 ## Audio Integration
 - **Audio File**: The audio plays from a file named `warning.mp3` located in the `audio` folder.
-- **Customization**: Replace the `warning.mp3` file with another audio file of your choice remeber to name it as warning.mp3 .
+- **Customization**: Replace the `warning.mp3` file with another audio file of your choice remember to name it as `warning.mp3` .
 Ensure the replacement file is stored in the `audio` folder with the same name or update the reference accordingly.

 ---

 ## Tips
-- Use satellite view for precise polygon placement.
+- Use satellite view for precise polygon placement in the airfield.

 ---